twinlogix/typetta/docs/chapters/client/filters.md

 })
 ```

+While using the MongoDB driver the fitler `{ name: { exists: true } }` will returns all the documents where name is null or the field is not present.
+To search only for names that are exactly null the filter `{ name: { eq: null } }` can be used.

 ## Advanced, driver-dependent filters

 Typetta, like many other ORMs, offers the ability [to directly access database features](raw-databse-access) in order to provide maximum flexibility to the user.
 As for the filters, this allows you to create conditions that are completely dependent on the underlying driver.